 The last of the 18 bridges between Echo Mountain and Alpine Tavern was this large “S” shaped bridge which the trolleys crossed to reach the Alpine Tavern.
 Both end foundations of the bridge are still visible.
 If you look across the canyon to the road you can see them.

 Lowe opened the Alpine Tavern in 1895 at the top of the Mount Lowe Railway.
 He intended to extend the railway all the way to the summit of Mount Lowe, but never made it that far.
-When the resort on Echo Mountain was destroyed, the Alpine Tavern was expanded to handle more guests, but it too was destroyed by a wildfire in 1936.
+When the resort on Echo Mountain was destroyed, the Alpine Tavern was expanded to handle more guests, but it too was wiped out by a wildfire in 1936.
 In 1959, most of the ruins were destroyed to build the trail camp.

 In its day, the Alpine Tavern offered guests the finest amenities: long-distance telephones and private baths with hot and cold water.
 There were leisure activities like ballroom dancing, billiards, croquet, tennis, and mini-golf.
 Today’s visitors have to get by on less.
 There is a pair of vault toilets, a fire ring, picnic tables, benches, and a hitching post for horses.
 The natural beauty of this place remains a major draw.